aaronkng/Causal-Inference-Puzzles/3x3 Tile Puzzle/README.md

 # Sliding Puzzle
-The objective of this game is for the player to match three sets of game pieces so that they align either along the rows or the columns.
-The construction of this game was broken down into this list of tasks:
+The goal of this project was to create three mini-games that could be easily integrated into a larger game meant to teach players the concepts of causal inference.
 1) **Randomizing initial game state:** Had to make sure the game was inititalized so that tiles are randomly placed throughout the grid.
 <details><summary><b>Click me to see codebase</b></summary>
 <p>